kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 ### Fetch kubeconfig for external clients

-To fetch a kubeconfig for use by clients outside of the hosting cluster --- those that will reach the kcp server via the external endpoint specified in the deployment command --- use the `kubectl kubestellar get-external-kubeconfig -n kubestellar` command.
+To fetch a kubeconfig for use by clients outside of the hosting cluster --- those that will reach the space provider's server via the external endpoint specified in the deployment command --- use the `kubectl kubestellar get-external-kubeconfig -n kubestellar` command.
 It takes the following on the command line.